Lee-CBG/Lee-CBG.github.io/README.md

 3. To remove content, choose the unique name like persons name or Site Title with exact case match.
 4. After that press 3 in the menu to generate the new markdown file
 5. Note: To modify data like body of a content its faster to go json file and modify it there and then click generate again.
+6. !Optional!
+See archived folder to see examples of asset locations url, and store it in that respective folder.
-6. Lastly, push the changes with a commit message!
+7. Lastly, push the changes with a commit message!